 It is used by the search engines to understand what a web page is about.
 Therefore, your web pages must have crisp meta descriptions that incorporate relevant keywords in an organic manner.

 In addition, a well-articulated meta description also has a positive impact on your CTR.
-This, in turn, boosts organic website traffic and improves your search engine rankings even further.
+Write it in a way that makes the searcher want to click.
+Your meta description can help drive organic website traffic and improve your search engine rankings even further.

-It is important to limit the number of characters in the meta description in order to prevent it from being cut off in search results.
+It is important to limit the number of characters in the meta description to prevent it from being cut off in search results.
 For instance, Google allows only 150-170 characters for meta descriptions.
+Some content platforms limit it even further.

 Sephora, for example, writes precise meta descriptions that are catchy and include all of the necessary information.
 Each meta description also consists of their target keywords such as “makeup,” “skincare,” and “fragrance.”

-This ensures that their website ranks high for the most relevant keywords.
+This is part of a larger pattern of good practices to make sure their website ranks high for the most relevant keywords.

 Image via Google